The Complexity of Color-constrained Paths in Semicomplete Multipartite Digraphs: Color Constrained Paths

 \section{Color Constrained Paths}

 In this section, we generalize the quasi-Hamiltonian path problem with prescribed endpoints by considering different constraints on the number of required vertices of each color.
-Recall that \(\C(D)\) is the unique partition of \(D\) into maximal independent sets and that it can be computed in polynomial time.
-Note that the quasi-Hamiltonian~$(s,t)$-path problem can be phrased as follows: Given~$D$ and~$s,t\in V(D)$, does there exist an~$(s,t)$-path~$P$ such that~$1\leq |V(P)\cap U|\leq|U|$ for all~$U\in\C(D)$.
-By allowing the lower and upper bound to depend on~$U$, we obtain the following path problem on semicomplete digraphs, which we denote by~$(a,b,\alpha)\text{-}\RCP$:
+Recall that~\(\C(D)\) is the unique partition of \(D\) into maximal independent sets and that it can be computed in polynomial time.
+The quasi-Hamiltonian~$(s,t)$-path problem can be phrased as follows: Given~$D$ and~$s,t\in V(D)$, decide if there exists an~$(s,t)$-path~$P$ such that~${1\leq |V(P)\cap U|\leq|U|}$ for all~$U\in\C(D)$.
+By considering different lower and upper bounds, we obtain the following path problem on semicomplete multipartite digraphs:

-We want to stress that the condition that all color classes be of the same size is not really a restriction as any SMD with independence number~$\alpha(D)$ can be made to satisfy this condition by padding each color class with vertices that are not reachable from~$s$, e.g.\ vertices that only have outgoing arcs.
+The requirement that all color classes are of the same size is not a genuine restriction as any SMD with independence number~$\alpha(D)$ can be made to satisfy this condition by padding each color class with vertices that are not reachable from~$s$, e.g.~vertices that only have outgoing arcs.
 This problem is hard for almost all choices of \((a,b,\alpha)\): \rstMtOne

-We prove \cref{thm:general-rcp-hardness} in 3 steps: First, we discuss the polynomial-time solvable and open cases.
+We prove \cref{thm:general-rcp-hardness} in three steps: First, we discuss the polynomial-time solvable and open cases.
 Second, we prove hardness for~$\alpha=3$ in \cref{thm:rcp-hardness}.
 Finally, we lift the hardness from~$\alpha=3$ to the cases~$\alpha\geq4$ by induction over~$\alpha$ in \cref{cor:ccp-hardness}.